 What are Raised Crosswalks?

-Raised crosswalks are typically at least 10 feet wide so that a passenger vehicle’s front and rear wheels can be on the crosswalk’s “table” simultaneously.
+Raised pedestrian crossings are typically at least 10 feet wide so that a passenger vehicle’s front and rear wheels can be on the crosswalk’s “table” simultaneously.
 A reduced speed limit near raised crosswalks forces motorists to slow down.
 According to the FHWA, raised crosswalks can lower pedestrian deaths by 45 percent.

 Where are the New Crosswalks in Honolulu?